Omarrichi/Studium/BuS Notes/Tutorial_03_English.md

 - 1 disk IO for fetching the block directory for `/usr/ast/courses`
 - 1 disk IO for fetching the inode of `/usr/ast/courses/os`
 - 1 disk IO for fetching the block directory for `/usr/ast/courses/os`
+- 1 disk IO for fetching the inode of `/usr/ast/courses/os/handout.t`

+10 disk accesses in total.
+To reduce that number (and because disk IO is very expensive), modern operating systems usually have an associative cache between the directory entries and the inode number